Lululemon Mission Statement, Vision & Core Values Explained

 Men's apparel doubling by 2026"Full potential within every one of us"Product development, marketing investment, store format changes

-Digital revenue doublingRealizing potential through accessibility$900M quarterly digital revenue (38% of total)[3]
+Digital revenue doublingRealizing potential through accessibilityPower of Three x2 target to double digital revenue

-Impact Agenda sustainability goals"Elevate the world"100% sustainable materials target by 2030[4]
+Impact Agenda sustainability goals"Elevate the world"Reported 2030 sustainable-materials goal

 Comparison to Competitors